Crocodile-ark/Genpro/blokchain_grand_overview.md

 ---

-## 💰 Estimated Fund Allocation per Blockchain
+## 💰 Blockchain Fund Allocation Estimates

 To ensure transparency and fair distribution, each grant from partner blockchains will follow a baseline target of **$25,000 USD** (adjustable per network policy).
 Funds will be used proportionally as follows: